wangbingjie/blast/README.md

 `$ docker pull ghcr.io/astrophpeter/blast:edge`

-3. Run the image a make blast visible to your machine on port 8000:
+3. Run the image and make blast visible to your machine on port 8000:

 `$ docker run --publish 8000:8000 image_ID`